businesspolicy/businesspolicy.github.io/_tutorials/internal-analysis/innovation.md

 *   **Adapt to Industry Dynamics:** Are their innovations positioning them to thrive in the face of evolving industry trends, technological change, or shifting customer preferences?
 *   **Outpace Competitive Response:** Are they innovating at a pace that will allow them to stay ahead of competitors and maintain their lead?

-**E. Exercise: Analyzing Your Company's Innovation Efforts and their Strategic Impact**
+## Exercise: Analyzing Your Company's Innovation Efforts and their Strategic Impact

 To analyze your company's innovation for the future, complete the following exercise in your NotebookLM, creating a dedicated subsection for "Innovation Analysis" within each SBU's section: